Announcement of a Faculty Position: 2020-2021

-The U-M Mechanical Engineering Department is a vibrant, inclusive and collegial community that has just celebrated its sesquicentennial.
-It is home to 72 tenured/tenure-track faculty, 23 research faculty, almost 500 graduate students (including over 250 Ph.D. students), and over 800 undergraduate students.
+The U-M Mechanical Engineering Department is a vibrant, inclusive and collegial community, and we recently celebrated the sesquicentennial anniversary of our department.
+We are home to 72 tenured/tenure-track faculty, 23 research faculty, almost 500 graduate students (including over 250 Ph.D. students), and over 800 undergraduate students.
 We are well known for our leadership in core mechanical engineering disciplines as well as in interdisciplinary and emerging areas.
 The Department is consistently ranked among the top mechanical engineering programs nationally and internationally by the QS World Rankings, U.S. News & World Report, National Research Council Ph.D.
 Program Assessments, and others.
-More information about the Department can be found at: https://me.engin.umich.edu/.
+More information about the Department can be found at: http://me.engin.umich.edu/.

 The University of Michigan has a long and distinguished history.
 It was founded in 1817, 20 years before the territory became a state, and was one of the first public universities in the nation.
 Throughout its 200-year history, U-M has maintained the highest levels of education, scholarship, and research.
 Ann Arbor is a very attractive city, regularly rated as one of the best places to live in the nation.